 Concerns remain over the Toondah Harbour Development and the project's impact on the protected RAMSAR wetlands and migratory birds, turtles, dugongs and koalas.
-Understand the assessment process, your rights and how to stay up-to-date and have your say on development applications.
+Understand the assessment process, your rights and how to have your say on development applications.

 **Update at 30 July 2018 - Toondah Harbour has been declared to be a ‘controlled action’ that will be assessed by EIS.**